Carleton-Team-Koala/Scramble/README.md

 # Scramble

 ## Abstract
 This is Scramble, a word game based off of Scrabble.
 It was developed during Carleton College's Fall 2023 trimester for Matt Lepinski's class CS347: Advanced Software Design.
 The application is primarily wriiten using React for the frontend, and Golang for the backend.
-It has been containerized using Docker.
-We hope in the future to deploy it to some cloud service.

 ### Contributers
 |Name|Email|